friendsofgo/killgrave/README.md

 ### Creating an Imposter

-At least one imposter must to be configured in order to run Killgrave.
+At least one imposter must be configured in order to run Killgrave.
 Files with the `.imp.json` extension in the `imposters` folder (default "imposters") will be interpreted as imposter files.

 We use a rule-based system to match requests to imposters.
 Therefore, you have to organize your imposters from most restrictive to least.
 Here's an example of an imposter.